sda98/scRNA-seq-ulcerative-colitis/README.md

 ## License

 This analysis code is provided for research and educational purposes.
-Please cite the original publication when using this dataset or analysis approach.
+Please cite both the original publication and this repository when using this dataset or analysis approach.